 About the Author

 I was born a few minutes after midnight on April 11th.
 My mom named me Angela because she said when they brought me to her, I looked like an angel.
-She still thinks I'm an angel. ;) You can learn how to pronounce my name here: https://www.teachingbooks.net/pronounce.cgi?aid=22740
+She still thinks I look like an angel. ;) You can learn how to pronounce my name here: https://www.teachingbooks.net/pronounce.cgi?aid=22740

 Writing is the only thing I've ever wanted to do in my life.
 The next best thing would be running a home for rescued animals.
 After that, I wouldn't mind owning a pretzel shop or an empanada truck.
 Back to writing...
 I've been writing short stories, poetry, and novels since I was a child.
 My teachers used to read my work aloud in class and it embarrassed me, but I also liked it.
 I still feel that way about writing.
 Sharing my work is scary, but exciting.